Weighted Sum-Rate Maximization for Rate-Splitting Multiple Access Based Multi-antenna Broadcast Channel with Confidential Messages: Optimization Framework for imperfect CSIT

 \emph{Convergence analysis:} We first prove the convergence of Algorithm 2.
-As the AO algorithm goes on, the optimal solution ${\bf P}^{[n-1]}$, ${\bar {\bf x}}^{[n-1]}$, ${\bf \Omega}^{[n-1]}$, ${\bf G}^{[n-1]}$ obtained in the $[n-1]$-th iteration also serves as a feasible solution at the $[n]$-th iteration.
-Correspondingly, the derived objective value at the $[n]$-th iteration is no larger than that of $[n-1]$-th.
-Since the power constraint holds, the objective function is bounded and monotonically decreasing as iterations carry on.
+As the AO algorithm goes on, the optimal solution $({\bf P}^{[n-1]}$, ${\bar {\bf x}}^{[n-1]}$, ${\bf \Omega}^{[n-1]}$, ${\bf G}^{[n-1]})$ obtained at the $[n-1]$-th iteration also serves as a feasible solution at the $[n]$-th iteration.
+Correspondingly, for the problem \eqref{P1}, the derived objective value at the $[n]$-th iteration is no larger than that of $[n-1]$-th.
+Since the power constraint holds, the objective function in \eqref{P1} is bounded and monotonically decreasing as iterations carry on.
 Therefore, the joint WMMSE and SCA based AO algorithm is guaranteed to converge.

-Based on \eqref{Rate-WMMSE}, it can be observed that in the $[n]$-th iteration, problem P2.5 is a convex approximation of the sampled optimization problem P2.3 at the solution ${\bf P}^{[n-1]}$.
-Therefore, the proposed joint WMMSE and SCA based algorithm is also a special case of SCA methods.
-This means the KKT conditions for the solutions to the original optimization problem P2.3 also holds for the solutions of problem P2.5.
-Additionally, the solution sequence obtained from P2.3 lies in a compact feasible set.
-Hence, as $M \to \infty$, the KKT point for problem P2.5, which can be obtained when the difference between the objective value of the solution point ${\bf P}^{[n]}$ and that of the solution in the $[n-1]$-th iteration ${\bf P}^{[n-1]}$ satisfies a preset tolerance, is also a KKT point for problem P2.3.
-Therefore, the convergent point of the problem P2.5 is also a stationary point of problem P2.3.
+Based on \eqref{Rate-WMMSE}, it is observed that at the $[n]$-th iteration, problem \eqref{P2.5} is a convex approximation of the sampled optimization problem \eqref{P2.2_SAA} at the solution ${\bf P}^{[n-1]}$.
+Therefore, following the analysis in \cite{Hamdi2016RSWMMSE}, the proposed joint WMMSE and SCA based algorithm is also a special SCA method.
+Considering the fact that \cite[Assumption 1]{razaviyayn2014successive} is satisfied and the solution sequence obtained by Algorithm 2 in the AO iterations lies in a compact feasible set, the solutions of Algorithm 2 converge to the set of KKT points of the problem \eqref{P2.2_SAA} according to \cite[Theorem 1]{razaviyayn2014successive}.
+Besides, since ${\xi}_{k,j}$ is approximated by its first-order upper bound, according to \cite[Theorem 1]{razaviyayn2013unified} and \cite[Corollary 1]{razaviyayn2013unified}, and considering the fact that the AO procedure is also an instance of SCA method, every limit point generated by solving problem \eqref{P2.5} is a stationary point of problem \eqref{P1} and therefore a stationary point of problem \eqref{P2.2_SAA} due to the fact that problem \eqref{P2.2_SAA} is equivalent to \eqref{P1}.
+As $M \to \infty$, problem \eqref{P2.1_ASRform} is equvilent to \eqref{P2.2_SAA}, therefore, the convergent point of the problem \eqref{P2.2_SAA} is also a stationary point of problem \eqref{P2.1_ASRform}.